About Abortion, Every Day

 Most importantly, AED provides all readers with a vital narrative through-line on what’s happening with abortion—contextualizing what this all means in a moment when we all feel inundated and overwhelmed.

-You can also follow AED on Instagram, TikTok and Facebook, and purchase abortion rights merch at the AED store here.
+You can also follow AED on Instagram, TikTok, X, and Facebook, and purchase abortion rights merch at the AED online store.

 About Jessica Valenti

-I’ve been writing about women and politics for nearly 20 years (whew): I’ve published seven books; founded one of the first feminist blogs; had columns at places like The Guardian and The Nation; and written for publications from The New York Times to The Toast.
+I’ve been writing about women and politics for nearly 20 years (whew): I’ve published eight books—my latest is Abortion; founded one of the first feminist blogs; had columns at places like The Guardian and The Nation; and written for publications from The New York Times to The Toast.
 I’ve hosted a miniseries for Eater, created a documentary about purity culture, given speeches, taught classes and generally worked myself silly.
 I live in Brooklyn with my husband, daughter and dog, and since Roe was overturned I’ve been in a constant state of fury.

 Why Subscribe?